MWatty/hike_ireland/README.md

 #### Images

-* All images used throughout the website have been carefully chosen to ensure the theme of the website is maintained throughout.
+* The background images used throughout the website has been carefully chosen to ensure the theme of the website is maintained throughout.
 Of course, users can upload their own images when adding posts which may lead to some differences in overall styling.

 ### Final Project Variations